- IDs & Accounts

 Do not give your folders or subdirectories names that include periods, use only letters or numerals.

 File names should have exactly one period (".").
-Some web servers can tolerate more than one period, but many cannot.
+Some web servers can tolerate more than one period, but others cannot.
 The filename's "type" or "extension," the part after the period, should be chosen conventionally (e.g, ".htm", ".html", ".jpg", or ".gif"), because the web server software uses that part of the filename to tell the browser what kind of file it is, so the browser can figure out how to display the contents.
 The file type must not be "DIR", because that would falsely identify it as a subdirectory on some servers.

 File and folder names should have no spaces or other punctuation marks, beyond those discussed above.